greglook/merkle-db/DESIGN.md

 Non goals:

 - High-frequency, highly concurrent writes.
+Initial versions will have simple database-wide locking for updates.
 - Access control.
-In this library, all authentication and authorization is deferred to the storage layers backing the block store and ref tracker.
+In this library, all authentication and authorization is deferred to the storage layers backing the block store and ref manager.

 ## Storage Structure